jvia/robotic-fault-detection/QUESTIONS.md

 - Can components join the system at any given point in time?
 Essentially, should I check for any new components and add them to the filter periodically?

+- What is the best way to create a server w.r.t CAST?
+Does it make sense to block the rest of the startup code while waiting for a connection from the fault detector?

 ### Ideas ###

   - Make a graph visualizer which shows the communication occurring in the system.